thaliproject/thali/DeveloperHandbook.md

 NOTE: EVEN IF YOU AREN'T RUNNING ON WINDOWS STILL READ THE [set up for windows](SetupForWindows) BECAUSE IT CONTAINS IMPORTANT CONFIGURATION INSTRUCTIONS THAT APPLY TO ALL PLATFORMS

 # Git
 The [Thali Guide to Git](ThaliGuideToGit) has a bunch of information about how we use git but anyone who has used git regularly isn't going to find anything new there.

+But please, DO NOT SUBMIT COMMITS DIRECTLY TO THE DEPOT!
+Fork and then submit PRs from a branch on your fork.
+The *only* exception to this rule is update to gh-pages for the website.
+Those (and those alone) may be pushed directly to the depot.

 # Notes on adventures in node.js land
 ## How to debug PouchDB tests in Node.js and Intellij